hyunjink12/blackscholes_pricing_v1/README.md

 ### Limitation to keep in mind

 This implementation of Black-Scholes assumes European-style exercise, constant volatility, and no dividends (unless explicitly adjusted).
 For simplicity, I used the quoted annualized Treasury yield directly as an approximation (explained below).

-This model is not intended to perfectly replicate market prices, and can misprice short-dated options where event risk is significant.

 Several factors not captured:
 - Supply/demand